lps540/currency-javascript/README.md

 Converts a number into currency words.
 123.45 becomes "One hundred twenty-three and 45/100 dollars".

-This project uses ReactJS and Compass.
+This project uses React and Compass.
 Although it can be developed using the Chrome browser, this is a Chrome desktop application.
-It uses the notification API to demonstrate that a Chrome app can access the underlying OS.
+It uses the notification API to demonstrate that a Chrome app, written in HTML and Javascript, can access the underlying OS.

 Prerequisites